Welcome to "The Pipeline" — a new weekly column from HubSpot, featuring actionable advice and insight from real sales leaders.

 Prospects often perceive a sales rep's friendliness as familiarity, and this can confuse them.
 Have they met you before?
 Do they know you from somewhere?
 They'll likely spend the first minute of your conversation wondering if and how you know each other.
-But when it becomes evident that this is a sales call and the rep is in fact a stranger, they feel tricked, and become angry.
+But when it becomes evident that this is a sales call and the rep is a stranger, they can feel tricked and frustrated.

-Take the guesswork out of your intention by stating up front, "We’ve not met before” or "I don't know you."
-This sets the prospect's expectations and ensures they don't feel the rep is bamboozling them.
-In the long run, being straightforward and honest is always better than relying on cheap tricks to perk buyer interest.
+Take the guesswork out of your intention by stating up front, "We haven't met before," or "I don't know you."
+This sets the prospect's expectations and ensures they don't feel like you might be bamboozling them.
+In the long run, being straightforward and honest is always better than relying on cheap tricks to generate buyer interest.

-During prospecting calls, many reps say something along the lines of “this call will only take a few minutes."
-But the lack of specificity is a red flag to prospects.
-They know that "a few minutes" doesn't actually mean a few minutes -- it means however long they're willing to listen to you talk.
+During prospecting calls, many reps say something along the lines of, "This call will only take a few minutes."
+But that lack of specificity can be a red flag to prospects.
+They know that "a few minutes" doesn't actually mean a few minutes — it means however long they're willing to listen to you talk.

 Set a clear finish line so the prospect isn't desperately trying to think of a way out of the conversation while you're talking.
 A time limit allows the prospect to concentrate on the content of your speech because they know they won't be on the phone long.

-In addition, this keeps the conversation brief, and shorter, more frequent touches are always better than longer and less frequent contacts in sales.
+This phrase also keeps the conversation brief.
+Shorter, more frequent touches are always better than longer and less frequent contacts in sales.

-The answer is simple: Prospects respond more positively to curiosity than credibility.
+The answer is simple — prospects respond more positively to curiosity than credibility.
 Every sales rep strives to portray themselves as an expert, but not many take on the role of a curious student.
-And this latter approach is more appealing to buyers.
+And the latter approach is often more appealing to buyers.